-Science and discovery is at the heart of our research.
+Science and discovery are at the heart of our research.
 But it is our commitment to real-world innovation and application engineering that defines nanotechnology research at WIN.

 We believe that discovery and innovation happens at the interfaces of traditional disciplines.
-For that reason, WIN research faculty are drawn from 9 departments: Biology, Chemistry, Chemical Engineering, Electrical and Computer Engineering, Mathematics, Mechanical Engineering, Pharmacy, Physics, and Systems Design Engineering.
+For that reason, WIN research faculty are drawn from eleven departments: Applied Mathematics, Biology, Chemical Engineering, Chemistry, Civil and Environmental Engineering, Electrical and Computer Engineering, Mechanical and Mechatronics Engineering, Physics, the School of Environment, Enterprise and Development, the School of Pharmacy, and Systems Design Engineering.

 Characterization, 2D and quantum materials, quantum dots, CNT, biomaterials, additive manufacturing.